alighten-dev/FootprintOrderFlow/README.md

 # FootprintOrderFlow
-NinjaTrader 8 Custom Footprint Indicator that aggregates Bid, Ask, Delta, Volume, POC and Value Area, plus signals.
+NinjaTrader 8 Custom Footprint Indicator that aggregates Bid, Ask, Delta, Volume, POC, and Value Area, plus signals.
 Additional plots are designed for integration with strategies.

 ## Updates
 1. The Delta Summary Table can hide the price bars.
 Scroll all the way down to see the instructions on how to fix this.
+2. Added Predator Signals.
+Scroll down to the Predator section below.
+Happy hunting, predators!

 ## Important
 1. This indicator requires an OrderFlow+ subscription.